-31. SUBSEQUENT EVENTS
+32. SUBSEQUENT EVENTS

-On 1 July 2013, Ramsay acquired a 50% equity ownership in a joint venture with Sime Darby Berhad, through the contribution of our Indonesian assets and cash payments of approximately \$120 million over 3 years.
+On 1 July 2013, Ramsay acquired a 50% equity ownership in a joint venture with Sime Darby Berhad (a Malaysian listed company), through the contribution of our Indonesian assets and cash payments to Sime Darby Berhad of approximately \$120 million over 3 years.
+The transaction will combine Sime Darby's portfolio of health care assets in Malaysia with Ramsay's three hospitals in Indonesia.